Spicy Ramen Noodles

-This spicy ramen recipe is easy to make and a thousand time better than store bought ramen, plus you can make it as spicy as you want!
+This spicy ramen noodles recipe is easy to make and so much better than store bought ramen, plus you can make it as spicy as you want!
 Ready in minutes!

-Who’s in the mood for a big satisfying bowl of Spicy Ramen Noodles?
-I am!
+Who's in the mood for a big satisfying bowl of Spicy Ramen Noodles?
 Ramen noodles are a pantry staple for households everywhere.
-It’s such an easy thing to whip together with a packet of the store bought stuff, but did you know you can just as easily make homemade ramen noodles?
+It's so easy to whip together with a packet of the store bought stuff, but did you know you can just as easily make homemade ramen noodles?

 I love making ramen soup at home.
 The big question is – is ramen a noodle dish or a soup?
 It’s both!
 It’s a Japanese noodle soup with a seasoned broth and many possible extras.
 It’s extremely easy to customize to your own preferences.

-Let’s talk about how we make spicy ramen noodles, shall we?
+Let's talk about how to make spicy ramen noodles, shall we?

 Spicy Ramen Noodles Ingredients

 - Broth.
-I use 5 cups chicken broth as my base, but you can use vegetable broth.
+I use chicken broth as my base, but you can use vegetable broth.
 Beef broth works, too, but will have drastically different flavor.

 - Gochujang.
 3 tablespoons gochujang, or to taste – I usually use 1/4 cup.
 If you’re concerned about the gochujang, simmer the ramen based with 1 tablespoon first, then adjust from there.